zanerock/cloudsite/site/docs/user-guides/domain-name-management.md

 - _Registrar_ refers to a company where you can register a domain name.
 - _Top level domain_ or _TLD_ is the last bit in a domain name.
 E.g., '.com', '.org', '.us', etc.

-## Configure authoritative name servers
+## Using Route 53 as the authoritative name server

 When you purchase a domain name, you register _authoritative name servers_ with the _registrar_.
 The registrar essentially "let's the internet know" that such-and-such name servers are now the authoritative name servers for 'your-domain.com'.
-Now, when someone comes looking for the IP address of 'your-domain.com', they know where to send the query.
+This is how the browser knows where to look for 'your-domain.com'.

+You can use Route 53 as the authoritative name server regardless of where your domain is actually registered.
+It's a little easier if the domain is registered (or transferred to) Route 53, but that's not necessary.

 ### Configure Route 53 registered domains